superfletch42/Second_Website-Slay_the_spire/planning_template.md

 - Other: Maybe embedded Google Maps if I can figure that out]

 Your content needs:
-- Text:
+- Text: Write 4 short character briefs explaning them
-- Images:
+- Images: four character images as well as 5 images of my own personal favourite cards
-- Data:
+- Data: Relevent info on the cards and characters
 - Other:

 ### Content Sources